 George F. Blackall, Psy.D.

-Psychiatric services are available for students through Dr Steve Sinderman in the Department of Psychiatry.
-The cost of these services is capped at $15 per session.
+Additional psychiatric services are available for students through Dr Steve Sinderman in the Department of Psychiatry.
 Students can make an appointment with Dr. Sinderman by calling 717-531-8338.

 Sexual Harassment and Student Ombudsperson

 The College of Medicine is committed to upholding the Penn State policy of providing a responsive environment free of intolerance, discrimination, harassment, and coercion.
 Included in unacceptable behavior is sexual harassment, which is covered under policy AD-41.
 It is defined as unwelcome sexual advances requests for sexual favors, and other verbal or physical conduct of a sexual nature when submission to such conduct: